lordxax/sildactyl54/buildguide/macropad/README.md

 Note that my keycaps are flipped by 90 degrees (compared to how people usually mount them).
 It will not matter at this point, but you might be surprised when you compare it to other builds.

 ## Post build
+- make sure that the keyboard works as expected
-- switch choice
+- switch choice - choose the switch that you like the most
+- vial migration - you can try to migrate the config to vial (I didn't intend to use that macropad, so I've never done that)
-- vial migration
+- experiment with layers, compos, tap dance, etc in vial